jonseale44/Clarafi/replit.md

 ## Recent Changes (July 25, 2025)

+### Fixed Lab Parser Foreign Key Error (July 25, 2025 - 1:20 PM) - COMPLETED
+Fixed the lab parser error that was preventing lab results from being saved when extracted from attachments:

+1. **Root Cause** - The `UnifiedLabParser` was setting `externalLabId` to "3" but:
+   - No external lab with id=3 existed in the database
+   - The field was being set as a string "3" instead of integer

+2. **Solution**:
+   - Changed `externalLabId` from "3" to `null` since attachment-extracted lab results don't come from external labs
+   - Fixed type mismatch by converting `sourceConfidence` to string with `.toString()`

+3. **Result** - Lab results can now be successfully extracted and saved from uploaded attachments without foreign key constraint violations

 ### Fixed WebAuthn Passkey Implementation (July 25, 2025 - 1:13 PM) - COMPLETED
 Successfully fixed the failing passkey implementation that was causing "Failed to execute 'atob' on 'Window'" errors: